 Raspberry White Chocolate Muffins

-As the second polar vortex settled over the states, it was darn cold outside…and a bit drafty inside!
-The wind was howling and the snow was dancing through the air, this was a perfect time to turn on the oven and bake up some Raspberry White Chocolate Muffins.
+As the second polar vortex settled over the states, it was darn cold outside, and a bit drafty inside!
+The wind was howling and the snow was dancing through the air.
+This was a perfect time to turn on the oven, and my favorite Raspberry Streusel Coffee Cake seemed a bit daunting for a weekday.
+I decided to bake up some of these Raspberry White Chocolate Muffins.

 A Rare Muffin Endorsement!